PLANNING A TRIP TO GREECE?

 So what can be done about it?

-Despite there being over 200 inhabited islands many tourists generally visit just 12.
+Despite there being over 227 inhabited islands many tourists generally visit just two or three of the most popular dozen.
 Santorini and Mykonos, in particular, get the lions share of first-time visitors, who often wonder why their experience wasn’t as ‘authentic’ as they had hoped.

 If you are planning a vacation in Greece this coming summer, here are a few ideas to help you have a better experience and to ensure the islands are manageable and the visitors and the money is spread a little more evenly.

 Apart from the alternate suggestions for lesser-known islands and mainland locations, there is also another big tip around timing.